underscoreio/essential-scala/src/pages/collections/seq.md

 ~~~
    </div>

- - Accept a parameter `year` of type `Int` -- find a director who was born
+ - Accept a parameter `year` of type `Int`---find a director who was born
    before that year:

    <div class="solution">